-Once a year we buckle up for a night of singing, dancing, and odd costume choices in the Eurovision Song Contest.
-Read on to find out which city the Eurovision Host City 2023 and what cities have hosted Eurovision in the last 10 years.
-This article also tells you some of the top attractions for each Eurovision Host city including the Eurovision Host City 2023 so you can plan the ultimate Eurovision host city road trip!
+Once a year, we buckle up for a night of singing, dancing, and odd costume choices in the Eurovision Song Contest.
+Read on to discover which city is the Eurovision Host City 2023 and which cities have hosted Eurovision in the last 10 years.
+This article also tells you some of the top attractions for each Eurovision Host city, including the Eurovision Host City 2023, so you can plan the ultimate road trip!

 Where is the Eurovision Host City 2023?

-Liverpool in the UK is the Eurovision Host City 2023!
+Liverpool is the Eurovision Host City in 2023!
 They beat out Glasgow for the honour of holding the competition for the first time in the UK since 1998.
-The last UK city to host Eurovision was Birmingham.
-The best known UK Eurovision is 1974 Brighton at the Brighton Dome which saw the iconic ABBA win their title as Eurovision champs, and winning over all our hearts.
+Birmingham was the last UK city to host Eurovision.
+The best-known UK Eurovision is 1974 Brighton at the Brighton Dome, which saw the iconic ABBA win their title as Eurovision champs, winning over all our hearts.

 How Do Cities Become the Eurovision Host City?

-The country which hosts Eurovision is decided through who wins the competition unless the winning country is unable to, this happened in 1960 with the UK stepping in for the Netherlands.
-The UK are hosting Eurovision 2023 as Ukraine are not able to host even though they won the contest in 2022.
-Sam Fender representing the UK came second and so the UK stepped up to host the contest.
+The country that hosts Eurovision is decided by who wins the competition unless the winning country is unable to.
+This happened in 1960 with the UK stepping in for the Netherlands.
+The UK is hosting Eurovision 2023 as Ukraine is not able to host even though they won the contest in 2022.
+Sam Fender, representing the UK, came second, and so the UK stepped up to host the contest.

 – The city must have a stadium that holds at least 10,000 people available on the dates of the contest